Bonito Flakes

 Key Techniques

-- Steeping in hot water for dashi broth
+- Steeping in hot water to create ichiban dashi (primary broth)

-- Sprinkling raw on hot dishes to activate dancing motion
+- Sprinkling fresh over hot dishes to activate aroma

 Classic Dishes